March 29, 2019

 - Open joint surgery.
 This is the most extensive approach to TMJ therapy currently available.
 It’s reserved for cases in which the patient is suffering from a structural defect or physical damage to the joint.

 Most cases of TMJ disorder yield to treatment.
-Discuss your options with your dentist or other healthcare provider at the time of your appointment.
+Whatever you do, don’t suffer in silence.
+Reach out to your dentist or other healthcare provider for help.
 We wish you all the best as you seek to live a healthier, happier life.

 About the Author